Evendyce/RecipeShare-Complete-/README.md

 To seed the database with a demo user and sample recipes, click the **"Seed Demo Data"** button on the homepage after launching the app.

 <details>
-<summary>🔐 Demo Login Credentials</summary>
+<summary>🔐 Demo Login Credentials (Seeded)</summary>

 - **Username:** `DemoUser`
 - **Password:** `Password123!`

-> This seeded user is assigned the `User` role and owns pre-loaded recipes and profile data.
+> This account is seeded automatically and assigned the `User` role.
+> Perfect for testing recipe features and profile display.
 </details>

 ---